novalis78/codeigniter-base-model/README.md

 Validation
 ----------

-MY_Model uses CodeIgniter's built in form validation to validate data on insert.
+MyModel uses CodeIgniter's built in form validation to validate data on insert.

 You can enable validation by setting the `$validate` instance to the usual form validation library rules array: